garyfleming/beyond-frameworks/kicking-away.md

 ^ We had a chat and it was clear it was something they wanted to do to aid in their goals (overall fitness, losing weight).
 ^ I asked why wait?
 Were there things making it difficult to do it now that wouldn't be there in January?
 ^ They thought about it and realised the answer was no.
-^ They had become so fixated on time, they hadn't looked beyond it.
+^ They had become so fixated on time, the idea of resolutions, they hadn't looked beyond it.
 Pushing off change to a later date that could deliver greater value NOW.

+---

+## Cadence is an enabling constraint.
+## Cadence is always a crutch

+^ Cadence is the use of time as an enabling constraint ^ Time as an enabling constraint is **always** a crutch.
+There is always a better measure.
+Can be harder to see.
+Can be harder to track.
+It's always there.

+---

+# Sprints

+* Planning
+* Delivery
+* Customer Feedback
+* Show and tells
+* Retrospectives

+^ Sprints encourage us to do all these things, through various ceremonies, on the same fixed cadence.
+It might be the case that's optimal for your team.
+I doubt it.

 ---